Capital punishment in India: India's history voting against moratorium

+Judicial Discretion and Controversy

+In September 2026, Additional District and Sessions Judge Ravi Kumar Diwakar of Muzaffarnagar, Uttar Pradesh, drew national scrutiny after issuing his 23rd death sentence within a five-month span.
+The frequency of these rulings prompted the Muzaffarnagar District and Sessions Judge to execute an administrative order recalling 97 pending capital offense cases from Diwakar's court.
+The surge in sentences reignited intense debate surrounding the Supreme Court of India's established "rarest of rare" doctrine.

 Law Commission reports

 35th report (1967)

 The first report of the Law Commission considering the issue of abolition of capital punishment was released in 1967.
 The commission recommended the retention of capital punishment.
 The factors considered for arriving at the conclusion were based mainly on general elements of cultural and social life as it existed then.
 The Law Commission observed that the subjective discretion of the court in deciding the matters satisfactorily practised and was within the purview of judicial principles.
 The report observed that the exercise of discretion may depend on local conditions, future developments, and evolution of the moral sense of the community, state of crime at a particular time or place and many other unforeseeable features.
 Furthermore, the report of the law commission does not discuss in detail the apprehensions regarding the arbitrary use of the Court's discretion in capital sentencing.
 The report also suggested retention of Section 303 of the Indian Penal Code, which provides for mandatory death penalty which was further upheld unconstitutional by the Supreme Court in the case of Mithu v.
 State of Punjab, April 1983.

 On the matters of irrevocability of capital punishment and erroneous convictions, the report observed that the constitutional and statutory safeguards such as the mercy, the power of appeal and review as well as legal assistance shall ensure that chances of error are kept to the minimum.
 The conclusions arrived by the commission are predated to the landmark judgment of Bachan Singh v.
 State of Punjab, May 1980 and also to the various amendments made in 1973 to the Code of Criminal Procedure.